SEND and Inclusion

 - identifying a need for support within the class

-- assessing the level of learning difficulties in which particular area
+- assessing the level of learning difficulties in each particular area

 - Involvement of parents and the child throughout to create a joint home-school learning approach.